Skip to content

 StylingΒΆ

-Haze has support for customizing the resulting effect, which is performed via the HazeStyle class.
-Styles can be provided to both Modifier.haze and Modifier.hazeChild.
+Haze has support for customizing the resulting effect, which is performed via the HazeStyle class, or the lambda block provided to hazeChild.

 Blur RadiusΒΆ